willayy/TDA357-Databaser/cheatSheet.md

                 },
             }
         }
+        "required" : [
+            "Property1",
+            "Property2",
+            "Property3"
+        ]
     }

+"type" can be "string", "number", "integer", "boolean", "object", "array", "null" <br>

+{"$ref":"#/definitions/person"} is a reference to another object defined under "defintions in the JSON file<br>

 ### Functional dependencies and Normal forms
 Alternative sometimes complementary (to ER-diagram) way to derive a schema from a domain description. <br>